RobertBWeidlich/CnRssPoller/Readme-2.0.md

-file:    Readme-kafka.md
+file:    Readme-2.0.md
 author:  rbw
-date:    Mon Oct  1 13:41:59 PDT 2018
+date:    Sun Oct  7 11:26:32 PDT 2018
 purpose: Addition of Kafka to CnRssPoller

-Version 2.0 Polls a number of RSS Feeds, and sends the de-duped text to a Kafka topic.
+Version 2.0 polls a number of RSS Feeds, and sends the de-duped text to a Kafka topic.

 Follow these instructions to install and run.
-This deployment consists of multiple Linux windows:
+This deployment consists of multiple Linux windows, designated below as [Window-X]:

+Also see the Readme-1.0.md file to set up the correct environmental variables.
+[Todo: consolidate the Readme files to make this file standalone]

 1. Download and install Zookeeper, then start it, if necessary

-    [Window-1] - monitor Kafka and Solr parameters maintained by Zookeeper ./zookeeper-client
+    [Window-1] - monitor Kafka and Solr parameters maintained by Zookeeper zookeeper-client
         ls /solr
         ls /kafka
         ...